Bartlebys/Bartleby/Documents/BSFS.md

 # BSFS

 Bartleby's Synchronized File system, synchronises automatically "boxed" set of files.
-It is built on the top of Bartleby core mechanisms (managedCollections, triggers,...) and provides an efficient way to synchronize and distribute files in a network of clients.
+It is built on the top of Bartleby core mechanisms (managedCollections, triggers,...) and provides an efficient way to synchronize and distribute files to be consumed by an app.

 ## KeyPoints: